 Though there is no shortage of beautiful beaches in Hawaii, Honolulu can uniquely boast of being surrounded by nearly 100 beaches, making it one of the most beach-dense cities in the world.

 Being that Hawaii has a strong Asian influence and a diverse culture, it is not surprising that Honolulu has over 30 Buddhist temples, making it one of the largest concentrations of practicing Buddhists in the US.

 There are some notable districts within Honolulu.
 Downtown Honolulu is the financial, commercial and governmental center of Hawaii.
 Also within the downtown area are The Arts District and Chinatown and is a 12-block area of local culture and arts.
 The Ala Moana district has the world’s largest open-air shopping center.
 Waikiki is the tourist and beach district of Honolulu.
 Manoa and Makiki are residential districts.
 President Barak Obama used to live in Makiki with his maternal grandparents when he grew up in Hawaii.
-Waialae and Kahala are the affluent districts of Honolulu, located just east of Diamond Head, where there are many highly priced homes, the Waialae Country Club and a five-star resort.
+Waialae and Kahala are the affluent districts of Honolulu, located just east of Diamond Head, where there are many highly priced homes, the Waialae Country Club and a five-star resorts.

 Honolulu Attractions and Must-Sees:

 Downtown Honolulu is the State’s political, financial, commercial and historical center.
 Downtown Honolulu houses Washington Place, the governor’s residence; Honolulu Hale, home to the City Council and mayor’s office; and Kawaiaha’o Church, the 19th century missionary landmark considered to be the “Westminster Abbey” of Hawaii.
 Another Downtown must-see is Iolani Palace–the only royal palace in the entire United States and a great destination to visit on your trip to Hawaii.